pericco/datasharing/README.md

 have to work through all the pre-processing steps first.

-What you should deliver to the statistician
+What data you should deliver to the statistician
 ====================

 To facilitate the most efficient and timely analysis this is the information you should pass to a statistician: